tongvanlinh/libQuotient/CONTRIBUTING.md

 ### C++ feature set

-As of Quotient 0.9, the C++ standard for new code is C++20, except a few features that currently supported toolchains still don't have, most notably:
+As of version 0.10, the library is compiled with C++23 flags.
+That being said, support of C++23 is still patchy depending on the toolchain (GCC and MSVC lead the pack).
+You can confidently use C++20 except a couple features still not fully supported across the board:
 - template parameteres for type aliases and aggregates still cannot be deduced yet, you have to explicitly specify those;
-- modules support, while formally there, is missing standard library header units; sticking with good old `#include`s in this cycle.
+- we still don't use modules, though it's more likely with every toolchain upgrade.

+As for C++23 features, the
-You can also try to use some C++23 library features; libQuotient is compiled with C++23 flags.
-The [compiler support page at cppreference](https://en.cppreference.com/w/cpp/compiler_support#cpp23) is a nice tool to check whether you can try using a specific language or library feature; refer to the list of toolchain versions in [README](./README.md) for the compatibility baseline.
+[compiler support page at cppreference](https://en.cppreference.com/w/cpp/compiler_support#cpp23) is a nice tool to check whether you can try using a specific language or library feature; refer to the list of toolchain versions in [README](./README.md) for the compatibility baseline.
-Be mindful that Clang build configuration on Linux does not use LLVM project's libc++ but rather the GNU C++ standard library (i.e. you should look at Clang column for core language features but GCC libstdc++ for library features).
-Most of the limitations, however, are due to Apple's standard library - they have their own spin of libc++ that is constantly behind vanilla and, as of now, the poorest in terms of features.
+Be mindful that Clang build configuration on our Linux CI does not use LLVM project's libc++ but rather the GNU C++ standard library (i.e. you should look at Clang column for core language features but GCC libstdc++ for library features).
+Most of the limitations these days, anyway, are due to Apple's toolchain - they have their own spin of Clang and libc++ that is constantly behind vanilla and, as of now, the poorest in terms of features.

 ### Code style and formatting